 Would you ever imagine how heart-breaking the ugly truth that is hidden behind these Instagram pictures of cute cats peacefully sleeping on the best seats at cafes and restaurants is?
 Just go outside these areas and you will see malnourished and sick animals who have no one to ask for food and care, starving or suffering at the hands of humans who abuse or simply neglect them.

 Istanbul is also known for those small houses that people build around the city to give cats shelter.
 In reality, these houses are not fit for purpose.
 Moreover, they actually contribute to the spreading of infections among cats.
 Also, people abandon their unwanted pets and their litters in those houses, believing it is better than just to throw them on the streets, which is actually the same, if not worse, as cats tend to fight for territory.

 Another common perception spread by the media is that Istanbul cats are being regularly fed by everyone.
 That is far from truth as well.
 In some areas situation is slightly better, but generally cats are not fed regularly.
 The municipality comes 2-3 times a week and leave a small amount of dry food which is obviously not enough.
 Only stronger animals get to eat, while the weaker and kittens starve.
 There are few volunteer rescue groups surviving on irregular donations, who can only feed and neuter cats in one small area.

-Vera’s organization works tirelessly to improve the situation despite the extremely limited donations and contributions.
+Vera’s organization worked tirelessly to improve the situation despite the extremely limited donations and contributions.
 People in Istanbul are not very willing to donate to help homeless animals, partially due to cultural traditions or because they believe that street animals live a happy life without the need of human help and support.
-To get cats neutered she often has to spend her own money.
+To get cats neutered she often had to spend her own money.